CyVerse-learning-materials/neon_data_science/step1.rst

 ..
 	#### Comment: short text description goes here ####

-CyVerse operates a cloud service called `Atmosphere<http://www.cyverse.org/atmosphere>`_.
-Individual CyVerse users can request up to 2,000 allocation units [hours (hr)] per month.
-E.g. a 1-core instance uses 1 AU/hr, a 4-core instance uses 4 AU/hr, and a 16-core instance uses 16 AU/hr)
+CyVerse operates a cloud service called `Atmosphere <http://www.cyverse.org/atmosphere>`_.
+Users can request up to 2,000 allocation units [units are hours (hr)] per month.
+E.g. a 1-core instance uses 1 AU/hr, a 4-core instance uses 4 AU/hr, and a 16-core instance uses 16 AU/hr.
+Allocations are automatically reset to 128 AU on the 1st of each month.

-Allocations are automatically reset to a default 128 AU on the 1st of each month.
-Users can request more AU by using the Intercom button in the lower right of the browser page.
+Users can request more AU by asking in the Intercom (blue button in the lower right of the browser page).
 Requests are typically approved in <1 hour during standard business hours, and <24 hours on nights and weekends.

 `XSEDE Jetstream <https://portal.xsede.org/jetstream>`_ uses the same UI interface as Atmosphere.
 Startup allocations typically range from 25,000 - 250,000 AU per year.
 Research allocations between 250,000 to several million AU are also available through XSEDE.